prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ## Placement Targeting for "pubId" Inventory Mapping
 To target your adUnit explicitly to a specific Placement within a Site/App Object in Yahoo SSP, you can pass the following params.placementId = External Placement ID || Placement Alias

-**Important:** Placement override is a only supported when using "pubId" mode.
+**Important!** Placement override is a only supported when using "pubId" mode.
-**Important:** It is highly recommended that you pass both `siteId` AND `placementId` together to avoid inventory miss matching.
+**Important!** It is highly recommended that you pass both `siteId` AND `placementId` together to avoid inventory miss matching.

+### Site & Placement override
+**Important!** If the placement ID does not reside under the defined Site/App object, the request will not resolve and no response will be sent back from the ad-server.
 ```javascript
 const adUnits = [{
     code: 'pubId-site-targeting-adUnit',